Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 * (Orange) For the hover effect on the buttons.

-* (Black) Is used for the text shadows.
+* (Black) It is used for the text shadows.

-* (White) Is use for the menu options in the navbar and for the paragraph in the home , log in and register, add and edit adventure page text fields .
+* (White) It is used for the menu options in the navbar and for the paragraph in the home , log in and register, add and edit adventure page text fields .

-* (Lightgrey) Is used for background forms in all of the sites pages.
+* (Lightgrey) It is used for background forms in all of the sites pages.

-* (Green) is the default color of the icon in the comment feature.
+* (Green) Is the default color of the icon in the comment feature.

+* (Red) It is used for the delete button.

+* (Lightblue) It is used for the edit button in the edit adventure template.

 The reason why these colors were chosen is because since the background image is colorful, these colors give a more joyful tone and at the same time allow the user to be focused on what they are doing.
 Generating a more attractive effect not only for the frequent user but also for the one who visits the site for the first time.